 - History records that are too old to be meaningful

-Users will wade through the same bad data in the new CRM system as they did in the legacy system.
+Users will wade through the same bad data in the new CRM system as in the legacy system.

 Perform a thorough analysis of legacy data.
 Make a number of tactical and strategic decisions prior to performing data migration.
 Some of the possible actions are:

-- Deciding whether certain legacy field should be excluded due to low “density”
+- Deciding whether specific legacy fields should be excluded due to low “density”